 Fondue Michelle - 4 Pieces

 Want to get even more use out of your Ruffoni fondue set?
-Our porcelain insert will allow you to make cheese or chocolate fondues as well!
+Our porcelain insert is perfect to make cheese and chocolate fondues as well!

 Made in Italy.